xcube-dev/xcube/docs/source/storeconv.md

 `<type_specifier>` specifies a data type.
 Its intention and format is described in the sub-section below.
-In case the type specifier has flags, the flags MUST be given in square brackets, in alphabetic order, separated by single commas, without spaces (e.g., `dataset[cube,multilevel]`).
+In case the type specifier has flags, the flags MUST be given within square brackets, in alphabetic order, separated by single commas and without spaces (e.g., `dataset[cube,multilevel]`).
 The `<format_identifier>` describes the data format that may be accessed, e.g., `zarr` or `netcdf`.
 The `<storage_identifier>` describes the kind of storage or data provision the accessor can access.
 Example values are `memory`, `s3` or `sentinelhub`.